 A spinal cord injury case is a personal injury case.
 As a spinal cord injury victim, you are eligible to be compensated for the following damages:

 - All reasonable and necessary medical expenses, including past and future expenses

-- Lost income due to the injury
+- Lost income due to your pain

 - Pain and suffering

-In a catastrophic injury, we try to recover for future medical expenses so that you will be covered throughout your life.
-Often for younger clients or someone who is entirely disabled, we structure the recovery so that all of the money isn’t spent at once.
+In a catastrophic injury, we try to recover for future medical expenses so you will be covered throughout your life.
+Often for younger clients or someone who is entirely disabled, we structure the recovery, so all the money isn’t spent at once.